-Getting to/from the Auckland Airport
+Getting To/From the Auckland Airport

-Train services in Auckland
+Train Services in Auckland

-The Western Line
+Auckland Train Route: The Western Line

 Britomart – Newmarket – Grafton – Mt Eden – Kingsland – Morningside – Baldwin Avenue – Mt Albert – Avondale – New Lynn – Fruitvale Road – Glen Eden – Sunnyvale – Henderson – Sturges Road – Ranui – Swanson